-Portal for ArcGIS is a website and repository for GIS content.
-Deploy the portal on your network to allow sharing of maps and applications within your organization.
-On the site, you'll find maps and applications published by your organization, a gallery of featured maps and applications, a powerful search engine, map viewers, groups you can join and create, and a personal workspace for storing and organizing your content.
+ArcGIS Enterprise portals allow you to store and share data, maps, and apps within your organization through a website.
+On the site, you'll find maps and apps published by your organization, a gallery of featured maps and apps, a powerful search engine, map viewers, groups you can join and create, and a personal workspace for storing and organizing your content.

-You need the following information from your portal administrator to get started using Portal for ArcGIS:
+You need the following information from your portal administrator to get started using an Enterprise portal:

-The URL is in the form https://webadaptor.domain.com/arcgis/home/.
-For example, a portal website hosted on a server named mywebserver.mynetwork.com using a Web Adaptor named arcgis has the URL https://mywebserver.mynetwork.com/arcgis/home/.
+The URL is in the form https://webadaptorhost.domain.com/webadaptorname/home/.
+For example, a portal with Web Adaptor installed on a server named mywebserver.mynetwork.com using a Web Adaptor named arcgis has the URL https://mywebserver.mynetwork.com/arcgis/home/.

 Open the URL in a supported browser.
-It is recommended that you use the latest version of Mozilla Firefox, Google Chrome, or Internet Explorer to access the portal website, especially if you will create or use maps.
+Esri recommends that you use the latest version of Mozilla Firefox, Google Chrome, or Internet Explorer to access the portal website.

 - If an account was created for you, click the Sign In link at the top of the portal website home page, sign in with your account, and update your profile with a new password and security questions.